scottrlarson/profession/content/publications/publication-windows-move-towards-surveillance.md

 +++
 Recently, the Secure Resilient Future Foundation released a [newsletter](https://fighttorepair.substack.com/p/the-windows-10-zombie-apocalypse) calling for Microsoft to extend Windows 10 support past the October 14th deadline.

 With the release of Windows 11, the threat to data privacy is the worst it's ever been.
-In my recent article, "[Looking back at my transition from Windows to Linux in an anti-customer age](https://www.scottrlarson.com/publications/publication-looking-back-windows-to-linux/)", I wrote about my switch to Linux and how it saved me from having to sacrifice my freedom in the name of convenience.
+You can read more about my perspective on this in my recent article, "[Looking back at my transition from Windows to Linux in an anti-customer age](https://www.scottrlarson.com/publications/publication-looking-back-windows-to-linux/)", I wrote about my switch to Linux and how it saved me from having to sacrifice my freedom in the name of convenience.

-Whether you're a business or a home user, I'm here to tell you that in many cases, Linux is a real alternative to Windows.
-So instead of pushing the goal post back from the brink of an Orwellian nightmare.
-I'm suggesting all of us consider switching to Linux now.

 Microsoft's design of Windows 11 is a concern because: